arainho/arainho.github.io/_posts/2016-02-25-running-you-own-elk-on-rancher.md

 Once Kopf is up, click on the container in the Rancher UI, and get the IP of the node it is running on.

-Open a new tab in your browser and go to the IP.
-You should see one datanode on the page.
+Open a new tab in your browser and go to the IP, You should see one datanode on the page.

 	http://node.company.com/#!/cluster

 Now lets bring up our Logstash tier, this will bring up the following services:

 - Redis
 - logstash-collector
 - logstash-indexer

 	~$ cd ../logstash
 	~$ rancher-compose -p logstash up